FIWARE/catalogue/README.md

     Generic Enabler brings backend support to Context API/Data monetization based on open TM Forum Business APIs.

-The following is a list of Generic Enablers under incubation within this
+The following is a list of Generic Enablers under incubation within the area of API management, publication and monetization:
-division:

 -   [Idra](https://github.com/OPSILab/Idra) is able to federate existing Open Data Management Systems based on heterogeneous technologies (e.g. CKAN,